 - Note that your registration is not complete until I have received your waiver and payment.
 If I don’t have them both on the morning of the ride you will not get credit for the ride!

 In the interest of safety, we don’t want to congregate in groups so rides will be “show and go”.
 I’ll be at the start 30 minutes before the official start time.
-All you need to do is check in with me so I can verify you’ve turned in the requisite registration documents and you’re good to go.
+All you need to do is check in with me so I can verify you’ve turned in the requisite registration documents and do a quick safety check and you’re good to go.

 During the ride